 This incorporation of simulation when designing is less about going into a full range of full fidelity simulation tools to guide your design decisions; and more about using accurate easy-to-use studies that operate in real-time as you edit parts of your design to quickly gauge if something will work or not.

-Creo Simulate allows you to simulate thermal conditions.
+Creo Ansys Simulation allows you to simulate thermal conditions.
 A steady state thermal analysis calculates effects of constant thermal loads on a model and is used to determine temperatures, heat flow rates, and the heat fluxes in a part.
 A steady state analysis is often a precursor to a transient thermal analysis to determine the initial conditions.
-Transient thermal analysis, the most common form of thermal analysis, determines the temperature, heat storage and other thermal quantities in a model due to a time varying load.
+Transient thermal analysis, the most common form of thermal analysis, determines the temperature, heat storage, and other thermal quantities in a model due to a time varying load.